 \subsection{Optical Character Recognition}

-We demonstrate that GFD can be applied to fusing end-to-end OCR model with LLMs, using TrOCR and Mistral \cite{li_trocr_2022,jiang_mistral_2023}.
-We experiment the fusion model on a dataset extracted from National Archive Forms dataset \cite{davis_deep_2019}, denoted NAF-Long.
-The NAF-Long dataset consists of images with text sequences having character lengths between 100 and 200, equivalent to around 25 to 50 text tokens.
-In Table \ref{tab:ocr-results}, we show that fusing LLM to the OCR model significantly improves the OCR results by 16.7 \% in character error rate reduction and 38.07 \% in exact match improvement.
+We use the OCR task as an example to demonstrate that GFD is applicable to auto-regressive scenarios beyond ASR.
+In Table \ref{tab:ocr-results}, we show that fusing the \textit{Mistral} LLM to the \textit{TrOCR} model significantly improves the OCR results on the National Archive Forms dataset by 16.7 \% in character error rate reduction and 38.07 \% in exact match improvement.